Nanny Taxes in New York

 Paid Family Leave – New York State

-New York State employers – including household employers – are required to provide paid family leave (PFL) to their employees.
-Paid leave can be taken for various family or medical reasons including:
+New York State employers – including household employers – must provide employees with paid family leave (PFL).
+Paid leave can be taken for various family or medical reasons, including:

 • Bond with a newborn, adopted, or foster-care child during the first 12 months after birth or placement